 Hemant Thapar is the Chairman, CEO, and Co-founder of OmniTier.
-Hemant previously founded and led two successful startups, DataPath Systems and Link_A_Media Devices, which were acquired by LSI Corporation and SK Hynix, respectively.
-Together, Link_A_Media Devices and DataPath Systems delivered many “industry firsts” in data recovery technologies, SoCs, and Controllers for data storage, contributing to the shipment of hundreds of millions of chips for HDDs and SSDs.
+Hemant previously founded and led two successful startups, DataPath Systems and Link_A_Media Devices, which delivered many “industry firsts” in data recovery technologies, SoCs, and Controllers for data storage-- contributing to the shipment of hundreds of millions of chips for data storage devices.

-Hemant is a member of the National Academy of Engineering, an IEEE Fellow, and a recipient of the Distinguished Alumni Award from Santa Clara University.
+Hemant is a member of the National Academy of Engineering, an IEEE Fellow, and a recipient of the Distinguished Alumni Awards from Santa Clara University and Purdue University.
 He is co-recipient of three best paper awards for his work on high-speed data transmission and high-density data storage.
-He served as a guest editor of two special issues of the IEEE Transactions on Selected Areas in Communications devoted to data storage technologies.
+He served as a guest editor of two special issues of the IEEE Journal on Selected Areas in Communications devoted to high-density data storage technologies.

-Hemant serves on the Board of Directors of Assia Corporation, a private company enabling next-generation broadband technology and products; and on the Advisory Boards of the School of Engineering, Santa Clara University and the Ambala College of Engineering and Applied Sciences (India).
+Hemant serves on the Board of Directors of Assia Corporation, and on the Advisory Boards of the School of Engineering, Santa Clara University and the Ambala College of Engineering and Applied Sciences (India).
 He was a part-time Adjunct Lecturer in Electrical Engineering at Santa Clara University from 1984 to 2004 and a Visiting Research Scientist at UCSD from October 2013 to June 2014.

 Hemant holds the B.S (EECS) from Santa Clara University and the M.S and Ph.
 D. degrees in Electrical Engineering from Purdue University.

-Jonathan Coker is the CTO of OmniTier Inc. He joined the company in September 2015, shortly after it was founded.
+Jonathan Coker is the CTO and Co-founder of OmniTier Inc. He joined the company in September 2015, shortly after it was founded.

 Jon has a proven track record of transforming advanced research activity into industry-first technical innovations.
 Shortly after joining IBM in 1985, he lead advanced integration activities, bringing the first magnetoresistive heads, thin film disks, and advanced data channels to the hard drive market.
 Upon leaving IBM in 2001, he was IBM’s lead signal processing architect.
 At Mayo Clinic’s research division, Jon managed the electrical engineering research team, architecting and implementing the world’s fastest low-power ADC converters, long-range 40Gb SERDES links on copper, and specialized digital radar components, for DoD applications.
 After returning to the storage industry in 2008, he was named HGST Fellow.
 He became HGST’s Chief Architect, responsible for research and development in system-wide innovations such as advanced servo techniques, Cold Storage (CS) technologies, Shingled Magnetic Recording (SMR) and Two-Dimensional Magnetic Recording (TDMR).